ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 Validation Criteria
 +++++++++++++++++++

-Hemoglobin samples should satisfy the following criteria:
+Hemoglobin concentration values assigned to simulants should satisfy the following criteria:

 - all_samples > 0
 - all_samples < XMAX = 220